What makes a horror film scary, and why, when most of the time fear is an unpleasant emotion, do people like watching horror?

 – Psychology Today article by Christopher Dwyer about why we like being scared.

-– Psych Central article by Margarita Tartakovsky about why people like horror movies.
+– (1) Psych Central article by Margarita Tartakovsky explaining Glenn Sparks’ excitation transfer theory.

 – TED Talk by Stephen Schlozman about what horror films can teach us (on YouTube).